XisParis/prompt-AI/README.md

 - 🎯 Emphasis on clarity, specificity, and prompt effectiveness
 - 🛠️ Examples covering text generation, code assistance, reasoning, summarization, and more
 - 📈 Practical tips for prompt optimization
-- 🌐 Prompts used by companies like GROK, REPLIT, DEEPSEEK, OpenAI, HuggingFace among others
+- 🌐 Prompts used by companies like GROK, LLAMA, DEEPSEEK, OpenAI, HuggingFace among others

 ---